 Figure 4.
 Hot plate used to preheat the components to reduce thermal shock.

-Refer to the component datasheet for guidelines regarding component peak temperatures specifications and other process parameters.
+Set up the Solder Pot with the proper process parameters, including solder temperature.
+(See Figure 1.)
+Note: Refer to the component datasheet for guidelines regarding component peak temperature specifications and other process parameters.

 Turn on the Solder Pot and allow the temperature to stabilize.
 Test the wave to ensure the solder is flowing smoothly if a flowing wave is used.

 Pick up a TSOP or SOIC component using a vacuum pick-up tool or mechanical tweezer.
-(See Figure 2 and 3.)
+(See Figures 2 and 3.)

 Dip or apply flux to each lead of the TSOP or SOIC component.